cloudbees/ps-examples/README.md

-# Repository for varies PS work
+# Repository for various PS work
  This repository should store any work conducted by Cloudbees Professional Services team.

  ## Process